ClusterHQ/flocker/docs/gettinginvolved/acceptance-testing.rst

    Specifies what provider to use to create the nodes.

+.. option:: --dataset-backend <dataset-backend>

+   Specifies what dataset backend to use for the cluster.

 .. option:: --flocker-version <version>

    Specifies the version of flocker to install.